 A good option is the Shimano CX-70 front derailleur (above).
 This derailleur is designed for cyclocross bikes with smaller chainrings, so its curve matches that of the smaller rings, and its cage is short enough that it doesn’t hit the chainstays, which can happen when you use standard derailleurs with small chainrings.
 The CX-70 derailleur is a great choice, whether you run a double or a triple.

-This is very different from traditional shifts (as well as SRAM and Campagnolo), where the derailleur pushes the chain sideways until it catches on any tooth of the larger chainring.
+This is very different from how shifters for two chainrings work: The derailleur pushes the chain sideways until it catches on any tooth of the larger chainring.
 The chain then is lifted up and threads itself onto the larger chainring, no matter how the teeth are aligned.

-Now you see why STI triples have to remain a complete system: if you replace the original Shimano chainrings with rings that don’t have properly designed ramps and pins, then the chain will continue to rub against the larger ring, waiting for a pin and ramp that will never come!
+Now you see why STI and Ergopower triples won’t work with our cranks: Without properly designed ramps and pins, the derailleur won’t move the chain far enough to be picked up by the next chainring!
 Many aftermarket chainrings with “cosmetic” pins and ramps that are not aligned in the optimal chain path also will not work well with STI.
 (Sometimes, careful setup can make it sort of work, but the shifting won’t be as reliable.)

-- If you want to use STI and triple cranks, you have to stick with Shimano’s stock cranks and chainrings, whether the gear ratios work for you or not.
+- If you want to use STI/Ergopower and triple cranks, you have to stick with Shimano’s stock cranks and chainrings, whether the gear ratios work for you or not.

-- If you want to use a triple with custom gearing, you can switch to downtube or bar-end shifters.
+- If you want to use a triple with custom gearing, use downtube or bar-end shifters.
 Make sure you use a smooth-cage front derailleur no matter which shifting system you use.

-- If you don’t want to give up STI, maybe an ultra-compact double will work better for you.
+- If you don’t want to give up STI/Ergopower, maybe an ultra-compact double will work better for you.
 A 44-28 may give you more useful gears than Shimano’s triple chainring combinations.

 What about STI for double cranks?